 Methods for Dog Training

 Alpha training is based on the theory of social hierarchy and pack mentality.
 Historically it has been seen that dogs are submissive to the dominant dog in the pack.
 Using this theory, owners may practice training methods to be seen as the alpha dog in their home.
 By showing confidence and authority, your dog will naturally start to feel a social hierarchy.
-While practicing this training method it is encouraged to have your dog sit and wait for you to eat first, leave rooms first, and not allow your dog on furniture.
+While practicing this training method it is encouraged to have your dog sit and wait for you to eat first, leave rooms first, and not allow your dog on the furniture.

 Positive reinforcement training is used to reward positive behaviors while ignoring unwanted behaviors.
 Rewards for positive, desired behaviors include treats and affection.
 Unwanted behaviors are not approached with punishment, they are ignored.